Doing Business in Israel 2023

 Pay Tax As You Go:

-Every year, the business taxpayer will receive booklets demands to pay VAT, payroll taxes, income tax, and tax installments on profits (Mikdamot).
+Every year, the business taxpayer will receive demands to pay VAT, payroll taxes, income tax, and tax installments on profits (Mikdamot).
 These installments are usually set at a percentage of monthly revenue and must be paid unless reduced by agreement with the local tax office.
 The installments are merely a payment on account of the annual tax on profits and a reckoning up is done after the year-end by filing annual tax returns.
-These are usually filed both online and as signed paper returns with supporting documentation (pension payment confirmations, foreign tax confirmations, etc).
+These are usually filed online with supporting documentation (Israeli annual bank confirmations, annual employer confirmations, pension payment confirmations, foreign tax confirmations, etc).

 The above installments are generally due regularly on the 15th or every other 15th of the month (not VAT in the case of Exempt Dealers).
 Payment is made online up to certain credit card limits, or at a local post office or bank branch.
 Lateness results in penalties.
 Persistent lateness (3 or 4 times) can result in a prohibition on doing business with the government and public companies.